Frequently asked questions about SmartSlice

 Is SmartSlice local or cloud-based?

 Both!
-SmartSlice is an Ultimaker Cura plugin and like Cura, is installed locally.
+SmartSlice is an Ultimaker Cura and BCN3D Stratos plugin and like these slicers, is installed locally.
 However, the simulations that SmartSlice uses to compute displacement and safety factors are cloud-based.
 In software terminology, the front-end is local and the back-end is cloud-based.

 Does SmartSlice optimize the orientation of the part on the build plate?